GunioRobot/oocss-tmbundle/README.md

 ## Usage ##

 Currently the bundle supports most elements used in OOCSS.
-These include grids, modules, and tabs, as well as the OOCSS template.
+These include grids, modules, tabs, and breadcrumbs, as well as the OOCSS template.

 ### Grids ###